 What are sugars made from?
 How are they used within the body?
 This lesson addresses those questions through an investigation into the structure and function of allolactose.

 11. What is an Allosteric Site of the Enzyme? - Definition & Biology

-In this lesson we'll review what enzymes are and how they work.
-Then we'll learn what the allosteric site is on an enzyme and how they influence enzyme activity.
-We will also go over some examples of allosteric regulation in the body.
+In this lesson, we'll review what enzymes are and how they work.
+Then, we'll learn what the allosteric site is on an enzyme and how it influences enzyme activity.
+We'll also go over some examples of allosteric regulation in the body.